Defining a universal sign to strictly probe a phase transition: General analysis about sign

-In the third case we consider, $F$ and $F_+$ are always far away from each other no matter with or without phase transitions, as illustrated in Fig.\ref{fig:schematic} (a3).
-And the sign value keeps close to zero in a wide range of parameters in both thermal (b3) and quantum (c3) transitions.
+For the third situation, as illustrated in Fig.\ref{fig:schematic} (a3), $F$ and $F_+$ are always far away from each other with or without phase transitions.
+The sign value is close to zero in a wide range of parameters in both thermal (b3) and quantum (c3) transitions.
 The increasing of $\langle \mathrm{sign} \rangle$ in Fig.\ref{fig:schematic} (b3) results from the decreasing of $\beta$, i.e., the increasing of temperature.
-In this case, no helpful information can be extracted from $\langle \mathrm{sign} \rangle$, let alone a rough approximation of the phase transition point.
+In this case, no helpful information can be extracted from $\langle \mathrm{sign} \rangle$.

-The three examples discussed above can not cover all possibilities, but they are quite typical.
-It shows that the value of $\langle \mathrm{sign} \rangle$ can sometimes help people roughly detect phase transitions but may not be as precise as expected.
-Besides, it is not always proper to adopt $\langle \mathrm{sign} \rangle$ as the testing variable as it depends on both $F$ and $F_{+}$ in the simulation.
-It's worth noting that our statement does not depend on the details of QMC approaches or specific models.
+The three examples discussed above do not cover all possibilities, but they are typical enough to show that the value of $\langle \mathrm{sign} \rangle$ are not always as precise as expected.
+While $T_{c}/J_{c}$ is only related to $F$, the changing of $\langle \mathrm{sign} \rangle$ can be influenced by both $F$ and $F_{+}$ independent of QMC algorithm or simulated model.